When Children Carry Their Parents' Pain

 keeping everyone together

-Family Constellations explores how children sometimes unconsciously take on a parent's pain and how this can continue affecting relationships, identity, emotional well-being, and the ability to fully live their own life.
+Family Constellations explores how children sometimes unconsciously take on a parent's pain and how this may continue affecting relationships, identity, emotional well-being, and the ability to fully live their own life.

 Children Feel More Than We Realize

-Children are extraordinarily sensitive.
-Long before they understand adult problems, they often feel the emotional atmosphere around them.
+Children are highly sensitive to the emotional atmosphere around them.
+Long before they understand adult problems, they often sense the emotional atmosphere around them.

 They notice: